bqworks/accordion-slider-jquery/docs/modules.md

 });
 ```

-In the accordion's HTML code you will only need to create the main container DIV.
-The rest will be created by automatically, based on the JSON data.
+In the accordion's HTML code, you will only need to create the main container DIV.
+The rest will be created automatically, based on the JSON data.

 ```
 <div id="example-json" class="accordion-slider"></div>
 ```

 The syntax used in JSON is similar to that used in HTML.
-Some differences would be that the `as-` prefix is not used anymore for classes, the `data-` prefix is not used for attributes and using the dash (-) as a delimiter is replaced with using the CamelCase notation.
+Some differences would be that the `as-` prefix is not used anymore for classes, the `data-` prefix is not used for attributes, and using the dash (-) as a delimiter is replaced with using the CamelCase notation.

 These are the node names that need to be used: